Now Accepting Applications for Fall 2019 Online Program

-Click here for more information about this Distance Education program.
+Click here for more information about this App State Online program.

 The Master of School Administration Degree

 The Master of School administration Degree leads to North Carolina principal licensure (012) for those who wish to work at the building/school level as a principal, assistant principal or in other director positions.
 The degree is a 36 semester hour program offered in a cohort model over a period of six semesters, two courses per semester.
-The program is offered online, on campus, or at various locations where there is need for a program.
+The program is offered online.

 Master of School Administration prerequisites are (1) a baccalaureate degree from an accredited college or university, (2) a North Carolina "A" or "M" license, or its equivalent, from another state, (3) three years successful professional experience in K-12 school setting, (4) GRE or MAT scores, and (5) approval of the Program Admissions Committee and the chairperson of the department.